“Reading Comprehension Requires Knowledge—of Words and the World”

 - If you cannot answer a question within a minute or less, skip it and plan to come back later.
 Transfer all responses to the answer sheet at the same time, once you have marked all questions on your exam.
 (If you try to do several things at once, you increase the probability of making a mistake.
 Saving the relatively mindless job of filling in bubbles until the last step reduces the probability of making silly errors.)

 - If all else fails, choose response (b) or (c).
 Many instructors subconsciously feel that the correct answer is “hidden” better if it is surrounded by distracters.
 Response (a) is usually least likely to be the correct one.
-(Note – we here at DELEhelp did a quick statistical analysis of an entire actual DELE exam set (A1 to C2), checking the correct answers to the multiple choice questions for reading and for listening comprehension, and we found this borne out: A=74 times, B = 94 times, and C = 84 times; however, be it upon your own head if failings in particularly your vocabulary preparation oblige you to use this shot-in-the-dark method!).
+(Note – we here at DELEhelp did a quick statistical analysis of an entire actual DELE exam set (A1 to C2), checking the correct answers to the multiple choice questions for reading and for listening comprehension, and we found this borne out: A=74 times, B = 94 times, and C = 84 times.
+However, be it upon your own head if failings in particularly your vocabulary preparation oblige you to use the shot-in-the-dark guessing method!).

 The good news is that the DELE diploma’s comprehension exam sections are not marked negatively (i.e., you will not lose marks for wrong answers).